librelab/gurukul/README.md

 **What is the difference between a syllabus and the curriculum?**

 Each syllabus includes the rationnale, aim, outcomes, course, specific content, and any mandated assessment requirements.
-After receiving the syllabus from NESA schools, then use this to develop the curriculu.
+After receiving the syllabus from NESA schools, then use this to develop the curriculum.
 The curriculum is a plan for learning that every school develops for each key learning area.

 **Transcript of What is curriculum?**